TheNeverChosen/remote-lab-back/README.md

 #### Get All

-Returns all CLP versions.
+Returns many CLP versions.
 A filter can be provided to narrow the results.

-- Route: `/clp-version/all`
+- Route: `/clp-version/many`
 - Method: `GET`
 - Query: **Filter** (`Optional`), **Projection** (`Optional`)